 - Demonstrate positive behaviors

-- Have better relationships with their parents
+- Have better relationships with their families

 - Have higher self-esteem

-So, how can teachers engage and involve families and communities in students’ education?
+How can teachers engage and involve families and communities in students’ education?

 - Learning at home

 Our review and discussion of Dr. Epstein’s framework was beneficial for our conversation, and assisted Becker in distilling what she thinks are the two most important tenets when involving families and the community in students’ education: mission and purpose.

 Mission: Welcome, invite, include, and engage the community and families in students’ education through:

 - At Stonewall Jackson High School in Manassas, Virginia, the introduction and use of an interactive voicemail system was attributed to an increase in attendance at school orientation from 50 to 1000!

 - Technology becomes particularly important when there are health issues (Covid-19 pandemic) or other challenges that prevent families from attending in person.
 In those circumstances, consider the ideas presented in this article “Reimagining Family Engagement in the Time of Covid” from Getting Smart